Long-time relative error analysis for linear ordinary differential equations with perturbed initial value: Examples

-Note that the high non-normality does not have a critical impact, as is the case with $\Vert \mathrm{e}^{tA}\Vert_2$.
-In fact, we can observe the following. \begin{itemize} \item [1)] Although $K(t,y_0)$ oscillates similarly to $\Vert \mathrm{e}^{tA}\Vert_2$ as $t$ varies, the maximum of $K(t,y_0)$ has the same order of magnitude as $K_\infty(y_0)$.
+Note that the high non-normality does not have a critical impact, as is the case with the absolute condition number $\Vert \mathrm{e}^{tA}\Vert_2$.
+In fact, we can observe the following. \begin{itemize} \item [1)] Although $K(t,y_0)$ oscillates similarly to $\Vert \mathrm{e}^{tA}\Vert_2$ as $t$ varies, the maximum of $K(t,y_0)$ as $t$ varies and $K_\infty(y_0)$ have the same order of magnitude.
 The high value of $K_\infty(y_0)$ in the top figure is due to a small value of $\vert \widehat{w}^{(1)}\widehat{y}_0\vert$, rather than high non-normality. \item [2)] The constant asymptotic behavior is achieved after a few (approximately five) characteristic times, similar to many examples where the matrix is not highly non-normal.
 For comparison, consider the values of $\Vert \mathrm{e}^{tA} \Vert_2$ in Figure \ref{absolute} after five characteristic times.
 Indeed, the fact that the high non-normality does not critically impact the attainment of asymptotic behavior can be explained by observing that, when the characteristic time $\frac{1}{-r_1}$ is used as the time unit $\widehat{t}$, we have

-in (\ref{epsilon<}).
+in (\ref{realepsilon<}).
 Therefore, the high non-normality affects the achievement of the asymptotic behavior for only $3.4629$ characteristic times. \end{itemize}

-Whereas the fact that the absolute condition number $\Vert \mathrm{e}^{tA}\Vert_2$ decays to zero in the long-time is not significant, the fact that the relative condition number $K(t,y_0)$ asymptotically becomes $K_\infty(y_0)$, and always remains of the same order of magnitude as $K_\infty(y_0)$, is highly significant.
+Whereas the fact that the absolute condition number $\Vert \mathrm{e}^{tA}\Vert_2$ decays to zero in the long-time is not significant, the fact that the relative condition number $K(t,y_0)$ asymptotically becomes $K_\infty(y_0)$, and its order of magnitude never exceeds that of $K_\infty(y_0)$, is highly significant.